Aliases for MECOM Gene

 GeneCards Summary for MECOM Gene

 MECOM (MDS1 And EVI1 Complex Locus) is a Protein Coding gene.
 Diseases associated with MECOM include Radioulnar Synostosis With Amegakaryocytic Thrombocytopenia 2 and Acute Myeloid Leukemia With Inv3(P21;Q26.2) Or T(3;3)(P21;Q26.2).
-Among its related pathways are PKMTs methylate histone lysines and MAPK signaling pathway.
+Among its related pathways are PKMTs methylate histone lysines and Chromatin organization.
 Gene Ontology (GO) annotations related to this gene include nucleic acid binding and protein homodimerization activity.
 An important paralog of this gene is PRDM16.

 UniProtKB/Swiss-Prot Summary for MECOM Gene